Keitaro3/RPG_Engine_Demo/README.md

 * R Button - Increase RTC time by 30 minutes
 * Start - Cycle seasons (can only be done indoors, changes appreciable on map load)
 * Select - Toggle brightness settings
-* + Control Pad - moves your character, even diagonally!
+* +Control Pad - moves your character, even diagonally!

 # Features
 * Time of day and seasons are tracked in real time, allowing maps to have dynamic tilesets and lighting